0rr3p/im-ts-adac/README.md

 Run the detection pipeline on unseen/mixed data.
 The script will output anomaly charts, query the FAISS database for known false positives, and ask the user to label any unclassified faults.

         cd im-tsa-adac/examples/reconstruction
-        python ad.py --j1
+        python ad.py
-        Note: Ensure the path_ad in config.yaml points to your testing dataset.
+        Note: Ensure the path_ad in config.yaml points to your testing dataset, and the join_id line in the config.yaml file points to the joint you want to analyze